trueos/trueos-docs/trueos-handbook/introduction.rst

   :guilabel:`Use GRUB bootloader` checkbox has been added to the :guilabel:`Customize Disk Selection` screens for users of dual-boot systems who prefer to use the GRUB boot loader.

+* **Quick boot times with OpenRC:** |trueos| is using `OpenRC <https://github.com/OpenRC/openrc>`_ as part of the init process to start services in parallel.
+This results in dramatically improved system boot times for |trueos|.
+OpenRC is also used to improve general service management, in addition to adding the functionality to automatically run when new elements are introduced to the system, such as plugging in an ethernet cable.

 * A |trueos| installation installs the |lumina| Desktop.
 Additional window managers can be installed using :ref:`AppCafe®`.